Bawtry gasworks contamination: Appropriate person

 Having carried out the remediation work, the EA, under the provisions of the EPA, sought to reclaim £695,782 towards the costs of the work.
 This represented approximately 50% of the costs and had been paid by a grant from the Department for Environment, Food and Rural Affairs.
 Although it was not known exactly when the coal tar was buried at the site, it was "probable that most of this happened when the site was in private ownership before nationalisation, but some part may have happened while the site was owned by the EMGB."
 Part IIA of the EPA allows for the "determination of the appropriate person to bear responsibility for remediation" and allows a remediation notice to be served.
 The person served then has a statutory obligation to comply with the notice and carry out the specified remediation works, although in some cases, such as those involving 'special sites' and urgent work, the agency can itself carry out the remediation works and later recover its costs from the "appropriate person" or persons.
 The agency also has the discretion to decide not to recover its costs from a particular appropriate person where this would be deemed to cause hardship.

 In identifying the appropriate person, the EPA states that liability first rests with those who "caused or knowingly permitted the contamination," who are known as "Class A appropriate persons".
-If no Class A appropriate persons can be found then liability passes to the owners or occupiers of the land, even when those persons were not directly responsible for the contamination or were unaware of its existence.
+If no Class A appropriate persons can be found, then liability passes to the owners or occupiers of the land, even when those persons were not directly responsible for the contamination or were unaware of its existence.
 These are known as "Class B appropriate persons."
 In the Bawtry case, the EA identified the gas industry, Kenton Homes Ltd. and Kenneth Jackson Ltd. as potential Class A appropriate persons.
 The owners/occupiers of the properties would have been liable as Class B appropriate persons but the EA had already decided that the costs of the remediation would have caused these individuals considerable hardship and that they would not pursue them.
-As both of the building firms had been dissolved, Kenton in 1983 and Jackson in 1993, the only party left to pursue was Transco, who applied for a judicial review at the High Court of the EA's decision of 13 September 2005 to name them as Class A appropriate persons.
+As both building firms had been dissolved, Kenton in 1983 and Jackson in 1993, the only party left to pursue was Transco, who applied for a judicial review at the High Court of the EA's decision of 13 September 2005 to name them as Class A appropriate persons.

 Judicial review

-In the High Court Transco argued that the decision should be quashed on the following points:
+In the High Court, Transco argued that the decision should be quashed on the following points: